GuardKenzie/pfetch-with-kitties/README.md

 # Default: unset (auto)
 # Valid: string
 PF_ASCII="Catppuccin"

+# Where the current weather information is stored
+# Default: unset
+# Valid: string
+PF_WEATHER="$HOME/.weather"

 # The below environment variables control more
 # than just 'pfetch' and can be passed using